pha4ge/pipeline-resources/docs/pipeline-standards.md

 ### Software Testing
 _Are there automated and/or manual tests described so that the functionality of the software can be assessed?_

 Including software tests for public health bioinformatics software ensures the reliability and accuracy of the tools, enhancing user confidence and promoting consistent research outcomes.
-These tests also facilitate early detection and resolution of potential issues, contributing to the overall stability and robustness of the software in a rapidly evolving public healthlandscape.
+These tests also facilitate early detection and resolution of potential issues, contributing to the overall stability and robustness of the software in a rapidly evolving public health landscape.
 At a minimum, software being implemented for public health pathogen genomics should include:
 - Smoke tests to ensure that the basic functionality of the program is working correctly
 - Unit tests to test individual code units
 - System tests/end-to-end tests to assess the overall functionality of the program, with a focus on common and important paths